ps1-links/ps1-links.github.io/docs/index.md

 Welcome to the PSX development links center, where all the links related to development on the first Playstation meet !

 To discuss the contents of this document, or hang out with likely minded people on development, hacking, and reverse engineering of Sony's first console, feel free to [join the PSXDev Network Discord Server](https://discord.gg/QByKPpH).
+Also make sure to [check the psx.dev website](https://psx.dev) for information on how to get started with PlayStation 1 development.

 You can find a one page version of this site here : [One page version](one.md)